-Matching: Achieving Reasonable Uniform Appearance
+Matching: Achieving a Reasonable Uniform Appearance

 When a loss damages part of your home, the repair should not leave you with a patchwork result where new materials are visibly different from the undamaged areas around them.
 This is the concept of "matching" — the principle that repairs should achieve a reasonable uniform appearance, even if that means replacing more than just the directly damaged area.